gelambi/piperine/README.md

 - `input_GCalign_sugars.txt`: Peak area and retention time of each chromatogram for chromatogram alignment using the GCalign package (tab-delimited text file).
 - `output.xlsx` and `output_trans.csv`: Aligned chromatograms and metadata.

-## Plots and Tables
+## Figures

-The 'Plots and Tables' folder contains various output files generated from the analyses conducted in the scripts.
-These files visually represent the results and insights obtained from the data exploration and statistical modeling.
+The 'Figure' folder contains four figures generated from the analyses conducted in the scripts.